pin3da/pin3da.github.com/content/posts/framework.md

 draft: false
 ---

 I recently switched to a [Framework](https://frame.work/) laptop.
-They suggest Fedora as they linux distro, so I decided to give it a try despite being a long-time Debian user.
+They suggest Fedora as their linux distro, so I decided to give it a try despite being a long-time Debian user.
 This post aims to document some of the issues I had and how to solve them.

 ## Official guideline